migae/lab.clj.appengine/README.md

 subdir), run `$ ./gradlew tasks` to get a list of tasks.
 The subprojects are defined in `settings.gradle`.
 Run project-specific tasks like so: `$ ./gradlew :<proj>:<task>`.
-For example, to run the minimal project with the dev server, run:
+For example, to run the compojure project with the dev server, run:

 ```
 $ ./gradlew :compojure:appengineRun